Dylan-Dacre/IT5016D_Assessment-3---Research-Repository/README.md

 ## Introduction

 This repository is created for the purpose of IT5016D Assessment 3 - Research Repository.
 The repository explores my learning journey of coding.
-The repository contains some of my own projects and some projects that I like and took insperation from.
+The repository contains some of my own projects and some projects that I like and/or took insperation from or used in my own projects.
 Below is a list (in no particular order) of the projects in this repository and a link to the folder containing the project.
-Within each folder is a REAMDME.md file that contains a description of the project.
+Within each folder is a REAMDME.md file that contains a description of the project, design principles explored in the project and instructions to view/use the project.

 ## Table of Contents